 The ArtPlay house has been renovated to provide quality art programming for every generation of aspiring artist, a community venue with an array of programming for creative learning, and a beautiful setting for special events.

 Built in 1896 by Henry Murray (H.M.)
 Robertson, the house served as a residence for its first 44 years.
 Robertson founded the Alabama Home Building and Loan Association in 1891 in Birmingham to lend money to members and hold and lease property.

 He was a transplant, born during the outbreak of the Civil War in 1861 in New Iberia, La.
 Likely, Robertson was among the many men who came to the boomtown of Birmingham to make his fortune.

 Many of the bank’s major investors and employees were from the city.
 William Van Murray (W.V.M.)
 Robertson, Henry’s brother, was general manager and served as president until his death in 1927.
-Newspaper reports said that he died in his bathtub from an ice pick to the heart, which authorities reported as suicide.

 The building became a boarding house during the Great Depression, possibly even before Henry Robertson’s death.
 In 1946, a chiropractor by the name of Mrs. Merrell purchased the property, likely for either her home, her practice or a combination.